Surgical Removal of Teeth

 In addition, patients are referred to an oral surgeon if they would be more comfortable receiving sedation or general anesthesia during surgical procedures.
 Oral surgeons are highly trained and experienced in the administration of anesthesia.

 Our surgical facilities are equipped with modern operating rooms and state of the art monitoring equipment for safe delivery of anesthesia and our team of surgical assistants is certified in oral surgery, including anesthesia.
-For patients with complicated medical issues, we also have an accredited outpatient surgical center with a nursing staff and an anesthesiologist.
+For patients with complicated medical issues, we also have an outpatient surgical center with a nursing staff and an anesthesiologist.